How to grow courgettes

 As courgettes need plenty of water, a top tip is to sink a 15cm (6in) pot alongside them when planting out.
 Watering into the pot ensures the water goes down to the roots and doesn't sit around the neck of the plant, which can lead to rotting.
 It also keeps it off the foliage, which helps reduce problems with powdery mildew.

-Outside, sow 2 or 3 seeds 2.5cm (1in) deep in the planting pocket in late May or early June and cover with a cloche Thin the young seedlings to leave just the strongest one.
+Outside, sow 2 or 3 seeds 2.5cm (1in) deep in weed free, fertile soil, in late May or early June and cover with a cloche.
+Thin the young seedlings to leave just the strongest one.

-As the young plants are susceptible to frost and cold weather, cover them with fleece or a cloche if the weather turns cold.
+As the young courgette plants are susceptible to frost and cold weather, cover them with fleece or a cloche if the weather turns cold early in the growing season

-Keep the plant well watered making sure to water around the base not the leaves.
-And try to water deeply every few days rather than little and often.
-Keep the soil constantly moist by watering the soil around the plants - not over them - whenever needed.
-Once the first fruit starts to swell, feed every 10-14 days with a high potassium feed.
+Feed around the base of the plant with a granular all-purpose plant food like Miracle-Gro® Performance Organics Fruit & Veg Granular Plant Food as they start to grow.
+And keep the plant well watered, making sure to water around the base not the leaves, water deeply every few days rather than little and often.
+Once the first fruit starts to swell, feed every 10-14 days with a high potassium feed, to encourage tasty fruits.

 Harvesting courgettes